microsoft/Build26-LAB510-take-llms-from-prototype-to-production-on-aks/docs/README.md

 watch kubectl get pods -n dynamo-system
 ```

 This deployment can take a bit longer to become ready due to the larger model size and the initial download time.
+You should see a pod with a name that starts with **qwen3-coder-30b-model-download-\***.
+This pod is responsible for downloading the model to a device on the node.
+In this case, it will download the model onto the PVC that is backed by Azure Managed Lustre.
+When the download is done, you'll see the pod report **0/1** READY and **Completed** as the STATUS.

 While you wait, let's break down the manifest and understand what each section does, especially the new fields related to disaggregation and model caching.

 This model deployment manifest includes several advanced configurations:

-- **model.storage.volumes** - This section defines a volume that uses the pre-provisioned Azure Managed Lustre PVC (`dynamo-pvc`) for model caching.
-By specifying `purpose: modelCache`, you're telling the provider to use this volume for storing downloaded model weights.
+- **model.storage.volumes** - This section defines a volume that uses the pre-provisioned Azure Managed Lustre PVC; named **dynamo-pvc**, for model caching.
+Here, you're telling the provider to use this volume for storing downloaded model weights.
 This allows multiple pods to share the same cache, significantly reducing cold start times when scaling replicas.
-- **serving.mode: disaggregated** - This tells the controller that the prefill and decode components should be deployed separately, allowing for independent scaling and optimized resource allocation.
+When a new node comes up, it mounts the PVC and the model is immediately loaded into the inference engine - loading into the inference can take some time, there's no way around that.
 - **provider.name: dynamo** - This explicitly selects the Dynamo provider, which supports disaggregated serving and has built-in optimizations for tool call parsing and reasoning with vLLM.
 - **engine.type: vllm** - This selects the vLLM engine, which is optimized for high-performance LLM inference and supports features like KV-cache routing.
-- **engine.contextLength: 131072** - This configures vLLM to use a larger context length, which is beneficial for models that can take advantage of it.
+- **engine.contextLength: 131072** - This configures vLLM to use a larger context window size, which is beneficial for models that can take advantage of it (i.e., models that can perform reasoning or tool calling).
 The optimal context length depends on the model architecture and your specific workload, so refer to the engine documentation for guidance on tuning this parameter.
 - **engine.args** - This passes arguments to the downstream engine for further customization/optimization.
-In this case, **--dyn-tool-call-parser: "qwen3_coder"** configures vLLM to use the qwen3-specific tool call parser so that the model can make use of tools effectively.
-Different models may have different optimal settings here, and different engines will have different flag names so refer to the documentation for details.
+In this case, since we are using Dynamo, the **--dyn-tool-call-parser: "qwen3_coder"** configures vLLM to use the qwen3-specific tool call parser so that the model can make use of tools effectively.
+Different models have different optimal settings here, and different engines will have different flag names so refer to their respective documentation for details.
 With Dynamo, you can pass [tool calling](https://docs.nvidia.com/dynamo/user-guides/tool-calling) and [reasoning](https://docs.nvidia.com/dynamo/user-guides/reasoning) related flags to optimize for specific workloads.
+- **serving.mode: disaggregated** - This tells the controller that the prefill and decode components should be deployed separately, allowing for independent scaling and optimized resource allocation.
-- **scaling.prefill** and **scaling.decode** - These sections configure the number of replicas and GPU resources for the prefill and decode components independently.
-In this example, both are set to 1 replica with 1 GPU each, but in a production scenario, you might have more decode workers than prefill since decoding is often the bottleneck.
+- **scaling.prefill** and **scaling.decode** - These configure the number of replicas and GPU resources for the prefill and decode components independently.
+Since we are deploying to a node with 2 GPUs we are allocating 1 for prefill and 1 for decode.

 > [!TIP]
 > To keep cost manageable in the lab environment, we're using 1 GPU for prefill and 1 GPU for decode.
-In production, you might have more decode workers than prefill since decoding is often the bottleneck.
+In production, you'd typically run more decode workers than prefill workers.
+Here's why: a prefill worker processes an entire input prompt in a single parallel forward pass - it finishes fast and is free again almost immediately.
+A decode worker, on the other hand, is occupied for the entire duration of the response because it generates tokens one at a time (500-token response = 500 sequential forward passes).
+So under load, decode workers get tied up much longer per request, and you need more of them to handle concurrent users.

-Watch the deployment progress in the dashboard - the **Deployments** page now shows **qwen3-coder-30b** with separate prefill and decode component status:
+Continue to watch the deployment progress in the terminal and you'll eventually start to see separate prefill and decode pods come online:

 ![Deployments page showing qwen3-coder-30b with disaggregated prefill/decode status](instructions342912/8i5vcz98.png)

-Once you see the model deployment status is **Running** and the Gateway endpoint is available, test the model via the gateway - you should see similar response times to the previous GPU deployment, but now with the benefits of disaggregation and caching.
+Once you see the status of the **qwen3-coder-30b-epp-\*** pod is **Running**, stop the watch command and let's move on to test the model via the gateway - you should see similar response times to the previous GPU deployment, but now with the benefits of disaggregation and caching.

+> [!NOTE]
+> Our example is small in scale, so you won't see immediate benefits of disaggregation.
+Disaggregated serving will start to pay dividends when you start to get high volume of inference request traffic.

 ### Test Body-Based Routing

-The Body-Based Router (BBR) extracts the **model** field from the JSON request body and routes to the correct InferencePool.
-Test with both models deployed (the CPU-based Gemma model and qwen3-coder-30b) using the same gateway endpoint.
+With two models running in our cluster we can see how the Body-Based Router (BBR) extracts the **model** field from the JSON request body and routes to the correct InferencePool.
+Let's test with both models deployed (the CPU-based gemma model and GPU-based qwen3 model) using the gateway endpoint.

 Get the inference gateway IP address: